Henry Davies

 Primarily an actor and dancer working in musical theatre and variety, Roy Desmond's appearances as an actor on television were few, with approximately a dozen of credited appearances stretching for a decade from the mid-Sixties.
 Even Roy’s role in Randall and Hopkirk (Deceased) did not turn out too well for him as his voice was dubbed by the well-known Irish actor T.P.
 McKenna.
 The reason for this substitution remains unclear, though it could possibly be due to his Welsh nationality.

-Desmond's highest profile role appears to have been his one in Randall and Hopkirk (Deceased) – sadly it did not lead to a more substantial acting career - though it is clear that his true talents were as a singer and dancer.
+Desmond's highest profile screen role appears to have been his one in Randall and Hopkirk (Deceased) – sadly it did not lead to a more substantial acting career - though it is clear that his true talents were as a singer and dancer.

 Arnold Diamond